infojam-james/Test-Cases/High-Level-Exceptions/HLE_4.md

 #10k+: Notification to Health & Safety Allocated Person

 ##Description
-The Health & Safety Allocated person on a case should receive an email if a case is flagged as causing £10,000 or more in lost revenue if the case does not have an Accountable Person.
+The Health & Safety Allocated Person on a case should receive an email if a case is flagged as causing £10,000 or more in lost revenue if the case does not have an Accountable Person.

 ##Preconditions
 + The tester must already be registered with an email address and password.